A World Based on Abundance

 By Wade Frazier

-Life on earth has always been powered by sunlight; the energy captured via photosynthesis has been the basis for virtually all ecosystems.
+Life on Earth has always been powered by sunlight; the energy captured via photosynthesis has been the basis for virtually all ecosystems.
 Without energy, there is no life.
-Scientists think that trees are adaptations by plants to get their leaves closer to the light, so they can absorb more than the shorter plants that stand in their shadows.
+Scientists think that trees are largely adaptations by plants to get their leaves closer to the light, so they can absorb more than the shorter plants that stand in their shadows, and also a way for non-flowering trees to spread their seeds.
 Flowering plants produce fruit to attract animals, which spread the seeds while eating the fruit.
 A class of mammal evolved opposable thumbs and toes to better navigate tree limbs while seeking fruit and other tree-borne foods.
 Eventually some primates left the trees, most likely for food-related reasons.
 Some of those primates learned to walk erect and lost their opposable toes, which freed their hands for other uses.
-Those primates developed larger brains, and after millions of years of adaptation to changed environments and circumstances, anatomically modern humans appeared somewhat more than 100,000 years ago.
-Humanity’s early migrations, adaptations and tool making were always primarily concerned with acquiring, preserving and consuming energy.
+Those primates developed larger brains, and after millions of years of adaptation to changed environments and circumstances, anatomically modern humans appeared about 200,000 years ago.
+Humanity’s early migrations, adaptations and tool making were always primarily concerned with acquiring, preserving, and consuming energy.

-About 40,000 years ago, humans improved their hunting technology and tactics to the point where they became super-predators, and thereby conquered most of the world’s land-based ecosystems, eventually inhabiting all continents except Antarctica.
-They also contributed to the extinction of nearly all the planet’s large, easily killed animals, particularly large mammals.
-When the easy meat was gone the Domestication Revolution occurred, apparently independently, in Mesoamerica (today’s Mexico), China, and the Fertile Crescent (Iraq, Egypt and vicinity).
+About 60,000 years ago, humans improved their hunting technology and tactics to the point where they became super-predators, left Africa, and thereby conquered most land-based ecosystems and eventually inhabited all continents except Antarctica.
+They also contributed to the extinction of nearly all the planet’s large, easily killed animals, and particularly large mammals.
+When the easy meat was gone the Domestication Revolution occurred, apparently independently, in Mesoamerica (today’s Mexico), the Andes, China, and the Fertile Crescent (Iraq and vicinity).
 Domesticating plants and animals allowed humans to become sedentary, because more energy per acre was extractable.
 Populations thereby became denser, and civilization developed.
 Economics is the study of humanity’s material wellbeing, and the bedrock economic reality has always been the human stomach.
-From the beginnings of the Domestication Revolution, about ten thousand years ago, to the Industrial Revolution, about two hundred years ago, the primary preoccupation of most humans was obtaining enough food to eat.
+From the beginnings of the Domestication Revolution, about 11,000 years ago, to the Industrial Revolution, about 300 years ago, the primary preoccupation of most humans was obtaining enough food to eat.

-The Industrial Revolution was dependent on harnessing amounts of energy not previously exploitable, and today’s Americans consume about eighty times the energy provided by their diets.
+The Industrial Revolution was dependent on harnessing amounts of energy not previously exploitable, and today’s Americans consume about 80 times the energy provided by their diets.
 Americans are also history’s fattest and most sedentary humans, with most of the industrialized world not far behind.
-Energy consumption is by far the most important measure of a society’s economic production and standard of living.
-Great Britain has one of earth’s most educated and affluent societies, while Ethiopia has one of earth’s least educated and poorest societies, but their economic production divided by their energy consumption is almost exactly the same ratio.
+Energy consumption is by far the most important measure of a society’s economic production and a society's energy surplus is the best standard of living measure.
+The United Kingdom has one of Earth’s most educated and affluent societies, while Ethiopia has one of Earth’s least educated and poorest societies, but their economic production divided by their energy consumption is almost exactly the same ratio.
 The same is true for all the world’s societies, from the richest to poorest.
-Modern economic theory, however, has largely obscured that relationship, and the main reasons, I think, follow.
+Modern economic theory, however, has largely obscured that relationship, and I think that the main reasons follow.

 The production of wealth;